 Catecholamines (b-adrenergic) Heart Heart rate, myocardial contractility

-Chorionic gonado-tropin Ovaries, testes Production of sex hormones
+Chorionic gonadotropin Ovaries, testes Production of sex hormones

 Follicle-stimulating hormone Ovaries, testes Gametogenesis

-Glucagon Liver Glycogenolysis, glucose release
+Glucagon Liver Glycogenolysis, release of glucose

 Luteinizing hormone Ovaries, testes \ Production of sex hormones